The qualifying groups will be decided in June with Belgium and Spain already through to join co-hosts Georgia and Romania in the finals.

 Article top media content

-Qualifying for the 2023 UEFA European Under-21 Championship in Georgia and Romania has started with the groups running until June 2022 followed by play-offs that September.
+Qualifying for the 2023 UEFA European Under-21 Championship in Georgia and Romania is in progress, with the groups running until June 2022 and followed by play-offs in September of the same year.

 - Qualifying fixtures/results